viamrobotics/docs/docs/mobility/slam/cartographer/_index.md

 To create a new map, follow the instructions below.
 Creating a new map uses an instance of the cartographer module running in the cloud.

+1. Enable data capture and configure your `cartographer` SLAM service:

 {{< tabs name="Create new map">}}
 {{% tab name="Config Builder" %}}